Chapter 7 : Back to School

 "Let us therefore say good night.
 Pip pip!"

 "So what's up Lace?
-Who was making you blush?"
+Why were you blushing so hard?"
 Kathryn asked me from across the table, her eyes twinkling and a grin on her face.

 "Ha ha look!
 She's blushing again!
-C'mon Lacey, tell us who it is!
+C'mon Lacey, was it a boy!
 What happened?"
-One of my roommates, and good friends, Mina squealed.
+One of my roommates, and good friends, Amelia squealed.

 "It's nothing, really.
 I just got caught looking at someone."